ceejbot/galls-law/webrebels.md

 # [fit] npm's monolith:
 # [fit] embedded in couchdb

-^ The npm registry was x thousand lines of js embedded in couchdb.
+^ npm like a lot of systems was originally very simple.
+The registry was a few thousand lines of javascript embedded inside CouchDB.
+Auth was couch's auth.

 ---